 "We're one of the last to fill up," said owner Carl Faulkner of his 125-room Williamstown landmark.
 A large group of antique auto buffs has reserved his establishment for most of the third week of June.

 "We're still struggling like everyone," Faulkner said, referring to the slow economic recovery.
 "But this summer should be stronger than the last two or three years."
-He cited The Clark's "Pissarro's
+He cited The Clark's "Pissarro's People" special exhibition beginning June 12, the reopening of the renovated Williams College Museum of Art and programming by the Williamstown Theatre Festival's new director, Jenny Gersten.

 "Wilco definitely helps the area, it creates a lot of buzz," said Faulkner.